Thomas Grant (bishop): Rome

 In January 1829 he was sent to St Cuthbert's College, at Ushaw, where he studied until 1836.
 He was then sent to study philosophy and theology at the English College at Rome, where Nicholas Wiseman was rector.
 There he developed a particular devotion to Mary, under the title Sedes Sapientiae.
 He was ordained priest on 28 November 1841, was created doctor of divinity and appointed as secretary to Cardinal Acton, a position in which he acquired a knowledge of canon law, and acquaintance with the method of conducting ecclesiastical affairs at Rome.
 Grant was fluent in Latin, French, and Italian.
 In 1843, then Anglican cleric Frederick Faber visited Rome, and Grant served as his tour guide.

 In October 1844, at the early age of twenty-eight, he became rector of the English College, Rome.
 In the months leading up to the proclamation of the Roman Republic, the clergy in Rome were obliged to adopt secular garb for safety.
 In April 1849, with the French landing at Civitavecchia, the Rector sent the students to the cramped summer house at Monte Porzio, while remaining in Rome to protect the College.
-Pope Pius IX had withdrawn to Gaeta, leaving a number of important documents with Monsignor Grant at the English College.
+Pope Pius IX had withdrawn to Gaeta, leaving a number of important documents with Grant at the English College.

 After the departure of the students, Grant hung the Union Jack on the outside of the building to discourage looters.
 He stayed in contact with the students by letters, disguised as cigars, delivered by courier.
 The students returned in mid-July.

 Grant was also made agent for the English bishops.
 In this capacity he assisted William Bernard Ullathorne, who was then negotiating for the restoration of the English hierarchy.
 He also translated for Propaganda all English documents relating to the matter, and furnished the materials for the historical preface to the Decree of 1850.